ferncabrera/demo-skaffold-env/README.md

-# A Demo Skaffold Env!
+# A Simple (Testing container signing) Skaffold Env!
-A basic development environment powered by Skaffold (for use as personal reference).
+A basic development environment powered by Skaffold (for use as a testing environment).
 Running a multi-service PERN application as the AUT.

 Development requirements :
 - Docker Desktop (Windows install) v24.0.2